mashkov-dev/DataService/README.md

 ---
 #### `DataService.Set<T>(self: DataService, path: T, value: T): ()`
 Sets value to `value` in data on path `path`.
+> [!WARNING]
+> This change will not be sent to server.
+You should call this method when you want to react on the action immediately (for example, player disabled music in settings and you want to immediately disable music on a client without waiting for server to confirm this action).

 ```lua
 DataService:Set(d.Coins, 500)